RickR2H/plg_customfields/README.md

 The custom fields attrubutes can be used in a template override for com_content -> article

-Add this to the top of the article override default.php (or othername.php for example)
+Add this to the top of the default.php in article override folder, or create for example a file in this folder called myoverride.php
 ```php
 <?php
 	// Added to extract the attributes from the article